Best Resume Fonts for 2024: Types, Styles & Examples

 Image of Arial as one of the best fonts for a resume 2024

-Choose Arial for an easy-to read resume
+Choose Arial for an easy-to read, good resume font

 Pros: Arial is very legible, modern, and professional, which makes it a great choice for resumes.
 With clean and simple design that's easy on the eyes, it can help recruiters quickly scan your resume to find the information they're looking for.